google/horologist/docs/tiles.md

 ## Coil Image Helpers

-Provides a suspending method to load an image from the network, convert to a RGB_565 bitmap, and encode as a Tiles InlineImageResource.
+Provides a suspending method to load an image from the network, convert to an RGB_565 bitmap, and encode as a Tiles InlineImageResource.

 ```kotlin